Welcome! I'm Dr. Weston Donaldson (he/him). I'm glad you're here.

 My Experience

-The compassionate, non-judgmental space that I experienced with my own therapists during my time of coming out spurred my desire to pursue the education and training to become a psychologist.
+The compassionate, non-judgmental space that I experienced with my own therapists during my time of coming out spurred my desire to become a psychologist.
 It has been my honor to sit with people over the past 15 years and hear their stories of pain and challenge, working to help them find a way through toward a balanced, fulfilling life.

-In community mental health clinics, nursing homes, primary care clinics, and VA hospitals, I have worked with a wide range of people, most of them over age 50, with a wide range of concerns.
-I have been honored to sit with people as they adjust to some of the intangible and intractable situations in their life, such as terminal illness diagnosis, cognitive changes, loss of employment, death of loved ones, and ends of relationships.
+In community mental health clinics, nursing homes, primary care clinics, and VA hospitals, I have worked with a wide range of people, most of them middle aged and older, with a range of concerns.
+I have been honored to sit with people as they adjust to some of the intangible and intractable situations in their life, such as a terminal illness diagnosis, cognitive changes, loss of employment, death of loved ones, and ends of relationships.
 What keeps me coming back to this work is seeing people make meaningful changes, find peace and self-acceptance, and tap into their strengths to move forward in the face of adversity.

 Education & Credentials